SSRFuzz/SSRFuzz/README.md

 ### Testing

-1. Start the fuzzer and aider_api:
+1. Start the fuzzer and detector:

 ```sh
 python3 fuzzer.py